Proven-Paradox/shaper-system/Deprecated.md

 // Need to keep an eye on scaling here
 #### Reaching Terrain
 Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Lesson or [Flight](#flight) Condition as though the Ability were not [Grounded].
 A character with this Lesson may cast [Grounded] Abilities in the air as well as on the ground.

+#### Walk it Off
+Ignore the first Injury you would receive every combat.
+For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.
+//TODO Not 100% satisfied with the language of this one.
+Conveys meaning, but I want to refine.
+Consider "per scene"